Maternity leave

 You'll need to make alternative arrangements to pay back the amount you owe by the agreed repayment deadline.

-To make changes to your loan repayments, contact People Support using the Assyst portal.
+Contact People Support to make changes to your loan repayments on the Assyst portal.

 Lease cars during leave